 We at the The Cheese Geek however have taken every possible measure to ensure our products are delivered in the most sustainable possible way.
 We are also continuing to aim further in reducing our carbon impact.So for us, it's not just about offsetting...emissions reduction is also at the heart of our business.

 Packaging – All of our packaging is environmentally friendly, right down to the wool insulation and saline (reusable) ice packs.
-No corners have been cut in developing the packaging we use in our products and are pleased to say that we have set the industry standards in this.
+No corners have been cut in developing the packaging we use in our products and we are pleased to say that we have set the industry standard in this.

 Sustainable regenerative farming – This is the practice of sustainable farming that all of our suppliers are working towards.
 This means that for the emissions that are being produced by the farms and the livestock, the farms make steps to start soaking up harmful gasses in the surrounding environment.
 For more information on this, click here.